orientechnologies/orientdb-docs/Graph-Blueprints.md

 	);
 ```

-You can also use the same parameter multiple times in the same query, eg. people the following is valid:
+You can also use the same parameter multiple times in the same query, eg. the following is valid:

 ```java
 Map<String, Object> params = new HashMap<String, Object>();